Hyper-K\"ahler Fourfolds Fibered by Elliptic Products: Proof of the Main Theorem

-{\bf Acknowledgments.} The author is thankful to Prof. G. Tian for suggesting the problem and for the helpful discussions.
-She also thanks the Institute of Advanced Study for the opportunity to be there during the 2006-07 academic year.
+\paragraph*{Acknowledgements.} The author is thankful to Prof. G. Tian for asking questions leading to this problem.
+She thanks the referees for their helpful suggestions and for improving the exposition of the paper.
+The author is grateful to the Institute for Advanced Study for their hospitality.